-- a.
+- 1. Connect the router, the computer, and the modem - a.
 Turn off your computer. - b.
-Turn off the cable or DSL broadband modem.
+Turn off the cable or DSL broadband modem and unplug it.

 c.
-Locate the Ethernet cable (cable 1 in the diagram) that connects your PC to the modem.
+Locate the Ethernet cable (Cable 1 in the diagram) that connects your PC to the modem.